- Bankfoot House Heritage Precinct

 Opening Hours: Mon-Sat 11am-3pm

 Admission Cost: Adults $5, Children $1, School visits $2, Group bookings $4 - with Devonshire Teas $10

 Sunshine Coast Art Collection

-You can view the Art Collection in council’s public buildings, through themed exhibitions at Caloundra Regional Gallery or by searching the entire collection online via council’s Art and Heritage Collections database.
+You can view the art collection in council’s public buildings, through exhibitions at Caloundra Regional Gallery, or online via the council’s Art Collections database.

 Address: 3 Pioneer Rd, Yandina QLD 4561